hananeouhammouch/MLPipelineinAzure/README.md

 In this case the best model was generated using this hyperparameters **(C = '0.02', max_iter = '100')** and give us an  **Accuracy of 0.91471927**

 ![Hyperdrive run](hyperdiverun.PNG "Hyperdrive run")

-*And the execution of this process means running this model multiple times using a different value of the parameters and at the same time comparing the result of each run to choose the best hyperparameter at the end*

 ![Hyperdrive metric](hyperdivermetric.PNG "Hyperdrive metric")